exoplatform/exo-documentation/docs/Administration.rst

 Delete space
 --------------

-Being a member of the spaces managers group allows you also to :ref:`delete <Delete-Space>` any space of the platform even the spaces where you are neither a manager nor a member.
+Users with the Manage Spaces permission, can also to :ref:`delete <Delete-Space>` any space of the platform even the spaces where you are neither a manager nor a member.

 You just need to click on the delete icon |image311| of the corresponding space in the interface of the tab